 Plan an Amazing Holiday for 2021

 When the world is back to normal we’re all going to be desperate for a holiday.
-To get out of the house, to socialise with our friends and family, and to reward ourselves for having to deal with the frightening chaos of 2020.
+To get out of the house, to sleep in a different bed, to socialise with our friends and family, and to reward ourselves for having to deal with the frightening chaos of 2020.
 It’ll help get us all through the dark days, and it’s always good to have something to look forward to.
 We often plan our own trips more than a year in advance, so really for some of us, researching for a 2021 trip now won’t be that unusual.
 There will probably be some amazing deals to be had in a few months time to help jump-start the tourism economy again, so it’s good to have a bit of a plan in place so you can pounce when the time is right.
 You might want to consider where your tourist $$ are going to help the most, although at this rate it does seem like the whole world will be in need of support.
 We’re probably going to head to Morocco, as we know such a large part of the economy there is based on tourism, and we’d like to give back to a country that has welcomed us so many times over the years.
 Although some beach time on Sao Tome and Principe is rather appealing right now!

 I just want to say a huge thank you to my best mate for giving me some of these ideas, and suggesting I write this post in the first place.
 I’ve been sitting here feeling sorry for myself, and totally uninspired when it comes to writing for the blog, but a little kick up the backside goes a long way!
 Thanks L!!